-By contrast, you look at the LA Philharmonic, Cite de la Musique in Paris, Berlin Philharmonic Orchestra or the contemporary opera project in Los Angeles called The Industry, and you see how they think about creating a season and how they fill the seats up.
-They continuously think about how to be contemporary, but not in terms of putting only cutting edge music on stage — contemporary in terms of going side by side with time, using their resources in the right way, and not just spending money on the same old things that people have heard many times around.
+By contrast, look at the LA Philharmonic, Cite de la Musique in Paris, Berlin Philharmonic Orchestra or the contemporary opera project in Los Angeles called The Industry.
+You can see how they think about creating a season and how they fill the seats up.
+They continuously think about how to be contemporary, but not in terms of putting only cutting edge music on stage.
+Contemporary in terms of going side by side with time, using their resources in the right way, and not just spending money on the same old things that people have heard many times around.

 After a few runs with different organizations and festivals that I have helped curate, I got a chance to assist with organizing a festival in Croatia, the Zagreb Guitar Festival.
 In thinking about how to make the festival better, we realized, we can’t really change anything from one little city in Croatia.
 If we manage to join forces with some of our friends and bring awareness on a larger scale, maybe we can make people understand that we need to do better — better in terms of education for guitarists and festival organizers.

 The idea for EuroStrings started like that, and people latched on to it pretty quickly.
 Now we have 17 separate festivals from different countries partnering up.
 We also have quite a few festivals on the waitlist to become partners from all over the world.
 This is only our first year of doing the work, so it’s getting pretty big pretty quick, and I’m happy about that.

 How did you guys get the funds – it’s funded by the EU, right?
 How was the application process?

 There is a EU funding source called Creative Europe.
 We got startup funding for the first four years of work.
 In that time we are supposed to find a business model that sustains the organization.